HenrikMoe/Service-Infrastructure/README.md

   - **Extendable by Company Assets via AI to Personnel Belongings:** This policy outlines the use of AI to manage and extend privacy considerations from company-owned assets to the personal belongings of personnel.
 It ensures that data collected or processed through AI systems respects individual privacy boundaries while aligning with organizational objectives and legal standards.
     - **Standard:** GFD Privacy Framework - A globally accepted guideline for implementing privacy protections in AI-driven systems, ensuring compliance and safeguarding personal data across company and individual domains.

+- **Surveillance With AI**
+  - **Advanced Behavioral Pattern Detection:** Utilizes AI to match dead surviellance zones with probabilistic actions of individuals entering and exiting the dead zone.
+    **Standard:** GFD Surveillance

 - **Intel Community to Jinsei to USSF**
   - **Slow Drips Intel Community Hardware and Software to USSF:** Through a partnership with Jinsei.ai, United States Space Force acquires intel community hardware and software components.
     - **Standard:** GFD Disclosure